AI for On-Chain Whale Tracking: How to Pull Real Signal Out of Nansen / Arkham Noise

 Threshold: aggregated across 100 BTC+ addresses, 7-day net inflow to CEX > 5,000 BTC, or net outflow > 5,000 BTC.

 Why it matters: a single CEX transfer means nothing (could be cold-to-hot).
 But aggregate trend reflects "the whale group preparing to reduce or build positions."
-In Case 1 from August 2024, recall — at the panic bottom, whales were net-adding, the inverse signal.
+The opposite shape has also occurred historically — at a panic bottom, whales were net-adding, an inverse signal.

 How to run with AI: Glassnode's Exchange Net Position Change metric + AI reads 7-day / 30-day comparison + AI integrates with Fear & Greed Index / funding rate (see AI Reads the Fear & Greed Index).